 The outpatient visit rate remains very low relative to other countries in the region

 The care seeking behavior in Georgia is skewed towards hospital-based, inpatient care, whereas outpatient services – and in particular primary healthcare – are under-utilized.
-Strengthening primary health care through improvement of quality and efficiency, including medicines provision, development of an incentive system that enables primary care providers to take more responsibility for patient care, especially for patients with chronic conditions and revision of the system for planning and generation of human resources for primary health care are importamt policy and program priorities.
+Strengthening primary health care through improvement of quality and efficiency, including medicines provision, development of an incentive system that enables primary care providers to take more responsibility for patient care, especially for patients with chronic conditions and revision of the system for planning and generation of human resources for primary health care are important policy and program priorities.

-.
 Within the framework of the Universal Health Care Program, further emphasis will be also made on strengthening strategic purchasing capacity of the Social Services Agency, and improving the quality of medical care.